wearefrank/ladybug/README.md

 The second use of the Cypress test is testing the front-end.
 The Cypress test is triggered by every commit and every pull request update of the ladybug-frontend project.
 The input arguments are not set, causing the new commit (or merge commit for a PR) to be checked out for ladybug-frontend.
 For ladybug the master is checked out.
 Input `useRealFrontend` is undefined, which is equivalent to `false`.
 This means that the front-end comes from the checkout of ladybug-frontend; the WebJar inside ladybug is ignored.
 Finally, `mergeMasterToBranch` is undefined (`false`).
 This scenario also works on forks of `ladybug-frontend`.

-Before you make a release of the ladybug (backend) or ladybug-frontend, please perform the [manual tests](./MANUAL_TEST.md).
-The automatic tests do not cover all Ladybug functionality.

 Here is how to use the CI/CD of Ladybug:

 ### Update the backend only